-The purpose of this course is to introduce students to the methods and principles of survey design and selection.
-Students will learn how to find, evaluate, select and design survey instruments.
-Prerequisite: PSYC 201.
+This course introduces students to the methods and principles of survey design and selection.
+Additionally, methods of findings, evaluating, selecting, and designing survey instruments will be addressed.
+Prerequisites: PSYC 101, PSYC 201, and MATH 140.
 PSYC 225.
 CAREER OPTIONS IN PSYCHOLOGY.
 1 semester hour.
-The purpose of this course is to introduce students to employment and continuing education opportunities within psychology and psychology-related fields.
-Topics to be covered include information literacy, CV/resume writing, self-management skills needed for success in the major, developing and executing strategies for finding gainful employment in the field and the preparation necessary for gaining admission to quality graduate programs.
-This course is offered online and must be successfully completed before any 300-level psychology course (except PSYC 305) is attempted.
+This course introduces students to employment, graduate school, and continuing education opportunities within psychology and psychology-related fields.
 Prerequisite: PSYC 101.
 Offered every year.
 PSYC 230.
 THE IMPACT OF GENDER.
 3 semester hours.
 In the 21st Century, women and men in American society face a multitude of issues that impact their citizenship roles.
-A number of these issues are influenced by the gender roles that have been historically assigned to females and males.
-This class will explore the biological and historical roots of our gender roles and the extent to which these roles impact our behaviors in our personal as well as our public lives.
-Prerequisite: PSYC 101.
+A number of these issues are influenced by the gender roles and stereotypes that have been historically assigned to females and males.
+The biological, historical roots, and the personal and public impact of our gender roles and stereotypes will be explored.
+Prerequisite: PSYC 101 or permission of the instructor.
 Offered on demand.
 PSYC 231.
 PSYCHOLOGY AND THE LAW.
 3 semester hours.
-This course will examine the law primarily from a psychological perspective, concentrating on the behaviors of individuals and how individual characteristics interact with the legal environment.
-Students will review landmark court decisions, research reports and other noteworthy documents and will be encouraged to view themselves as participants in the legal system by virtue of their membership in this society.
-Specific topics to be covered will include theories of criminal behavior, the role of the police, eyewitness testimony, evaluation of suspects, changing definitions of competence and insanity, jury selection and deliberation and the sentencing process.
-Emerging trends in law and law enforcement encompassing psychological principles will also be examined.
+Through the review of landmark court decisions, research reports, and other noteworthy documents, theories of criminal behavior, the role of the police, eyewitness testimony, evaluation of suspects, changing definitions of competence and insanity, jury selection and deliberation and the sentencing process will be explored with special emphasis on emerging trends.
 Prerequisite: PSYC 101.
 Offered on demand.
-PSYC 250.
-INDEPENDENT RESEARCH.
-3 semester hours.
-This course is designed specifically for those students who are interested in pursuing research of their own choosing.
-Each student will work on a one-to-one basis with a professor on the design, implementation and reporting of an original research project.
-Students also will meet in small groups to discuss research designs and dilemmas.
-This course is highly recommended for those interested in future research activities such as those required by some graduate programs.
-The course may be repeated once, with a different research question, for a total of 6 semester hours.
-An opportunity for students to present their research will be extended each year.
-This course will offer an honors component to fulfill honors program requirements.
-Prerequisites: PSYC 202.
-Offered every year.
 PSYC 299.
 SPECIAL TOPICS IN PSYCHOLOGY.
 3 semester hours.
-This course provides intensive study of a selected topic in psychology.
-Topics will be chosen by the instructor and may includes areas of investigation not covered by regular departmental curriculum.
-Topics may include sensation and perception, comparative animal behavior, human sexuality, Eastern approaches, testing and measurement, etc. Learning Outcome: Writing.
+An in-depth study of different topics within the field of psychology that are not usually covered by the psychology curriculum will be addressed.
+Course topic varies from offering to offering.
+Learning Outcome: Writing.
 Prerequisite: PSYC 101 or permission of instructor.
 Offered on demand.
 PSYC 305.
 EDUCATIONAL PSYCHOLOGY.
 3 semester hours.
 This course examines the application of psychological science to learning and teaching.
 Students will learn about the theories and principles related to development, cognition, motivation and behavior.
 Additionally, strategies for teaching and learning will be evaluated and applied.
 In addition to K-12 classroom applications, students will also examine implications for their own learning.
 Prerequisite: PSYC 101 or EDUC 200.
 Offered every year.
 PSYC 308.
 ABNORMAL PSYCHOLOGY.
 3 semester hours.
-This course will introduce students to the field of abnormal psychology through an examination of behavioral, cognitive and physical symptoms that distinguish the various mental disorders.
-Primary- and secondary-source literature will be reviewed and students are expected to present their literature reviews in a public forum.
-The biological and behavioral antecedents of abnormal psychological conditions will be examined with emphasis on the impact of interacting biological, psychological and social factors.
-Prerequisite PSYC 319 or permission of the department chair.
+This course will introduce students to the field of abnormal psychology through an examination of behavioral, cognitive and physical symptoms that distinguish the various mental disorders with an emphasis on the impact of interacting biological, psychological and social factors.
+Prerequisite: PSYC 101 or permission of the program.
 Offered every year.
 PSYC 311.
 COUNSELING THEORIES.
 3 semester hours.
 This course will provide students with an overview of the prominent and emerging theories used by counselors and therapists today.
-Through this course, students will come to understand different theoretical perspectives on etiology, problem maintenance and the solutions offered by each approach.
-Although many different theories will be reviewed, special consideration will be given to cognitive behavioral and post modern approaches, which tend to focus on language and solutions.
-Prerequisites: PSYC 201 and PSYC 308.
+Theoretical perspectives on etiology, problem maintenance and the solutions offered by each approach will be addressed.
+Prerequisites: PSYC 101 and PSYC 308.
 PSYC 313.
 COUNSELING METHODS.
 3 semester hours.
-This course provides students the opportunity to learn and practice core helping skills that will aid them as they go on to serve in counseling and other human service positions.
-Students will practice taking psychosocial intakes from other students and learn how to gather information for a genogram.
-Further, students will learn how to use active listening to facilitate client exploration and develop measurable and achievable goals with clients.
-Finally, students will experience how different theoretical orientations lead to differing types of engagement (directive/non-directive) and interactions with clients.
-Prerequisite: PSYC 311.
+This course provides students the opportunity to learn and practice core helping skills as applied to psychosocial intakes, client exploration, and the development of measurable and achievable goals.
+Prerequisites: PSYC 101, PSYC 308, and PSYC 311.
 Offered every year.
 PSYC 315.
 COGNITION.
 4 semester hours.

 Students will examine the processes of human thinking and how they relate to behavior.
 Among the topics to be covered are: information processing approaches; perception and attention; memory; the ways in which knowledge is represented and organized, and complex cognitive skills such as language, problem solving and creativity.
-The class will combine lecture, student presentations and laboratory exercises, all of which will emphasize a research-based, empirical approach to this area of human functioning.
-We will also consider real-world applications of the newest findings.
-Prerequisites: PSYC 201 or permission of instructor.
+This course includes an online lab.
+Prerequisites: PSYC 101, PSYC 201, or permission of the program.
 PSYC 316.
 CASE MANAGEMENT.
 3 semester hours.